Background

 1) Recent Blog Posts & Other Resources (for a complete list, see here)

-In his latest piece for The Conversation UK, Dr Vrticka writes about “Attachment theory: what people get wrong about pop psychology’s latest trend for explaining relationships“.
+In this piece for The Conversation UK, Dr Vrticka writes about “Attachment theory: what people get wrong about pop psychology’s latest trend for explaining relationships“.
 Excellent resources to avoid further confusion about attachment language have been provided by the Society for Emotion and Attachment Studies (SEAS) by means of a free online guide.
-More posts, including many blog entries relating to various aspects of Dr Vrticka’s research can be accessed here.

 What about Dads?